THU-syh/biostack/ml_tools/readme.txt

-Useful tools for the purpose of scraping data, performing annotations / labelling, and offering GUI services.
+Essential tools for the purposes of data scraping, annotating / labelling, and / or serving GUI-level interfaces.